 Most back pain will settle with physiotherapy.
 Some back’s will settle within 1-2 sessions, others will require more.
 We can generally give you a good idea of the nature of your back pain and how long it will take to settle.

-- Bring shorts (we will want to have a good look at how you move)
+- Wear shorts/ vest top (we will want to have a good look at how you move)

 - Any X-Ray, MRI reports, blood results or related information

 - List of any questions you may have